Drombler/drombler-identity-core/README.md

-# Drombler Media - Core
+# Drombler Identity - Core

 ## Build the project from sources